yewen/AstrocyteDetection/BBBC_dataset/README.md

 $(class, x_1, y_1, x_2, y_2)$, where $x_{i}$ and $y_{i}$ are x and y coordinates, resp., of the upper-left and lower-right corners of the bounding box in the image.
 To convert the file into the YOLOv5 PyTorch TXT format, we write the programming part under "preprocessing".

+The first 783 images were used as training dataset, and the continuous 225 images were used as validation dataset.
+The test dataset including 31 images is selected from the rest images.

 Hyperparameters were evolved with 300 generations and 10 epochs per generation with Fitness Function as (0.5, 0.5, 0, 0).
 We excluded hyperparameters image mosaic, image mixup and image scale by setting to 0 the correponding hyperparameters.

 After hyperparameter evolve, we have training preparation manuscript including environment setup and training manuscript to launch training.